-You may find that the database being shipped with OpenOffice (ver.2 and higher) delights you as much as it has me.
+You may find that the database included in LibreOffice / OpenOffice delights you as much as it has me.
 This page tries to help you use it.

 This page is "browser friendly".
 Make your browser window as wide as you want it.
 The text will flow nicely for you.
 It is easier to read in a narrow window.
 With most browsers, pressing plus, minus or zero while the control key (ctrl) is held down will change the texts size.
 (Enlarge, reduce, restore to default, respectively.)
-(This is more fully explained, and there's another tip, at my Power Browsing page.)
+(This is fully explained, and there are more tips, at my Power Browsing page.)

 It is fairly typical of my tutorials.
 If you want a more concise exposition, you might prefer my other page about printing address labels.
 But it doesn't cover sorting or filtering.

-Second "oddity"... which is a delight, when you've mastered it: Base's reports are actually Open Office Writer documents.
+Second "oddity"... which is a delight, when you've mastered it: Base's reports are actually Libre Office Writer documents.
 Pretty fancy ones, perhaps, but Writer documents, none-the-less.

 So let's make mailing labels from FDB004 ("Free Data Base"... my name.)

-The labels tab may have scraps of things you've tried already in the "Label Text" box... get rid of them, if so.
+The labels tab may have scraps of things you've tried already in the "Label Text" box.
+If so, get rid of them.

-Do not tick the "Address" box... that's for filling the box with your return address, as stored within Open Office.
+Do not tick the "Address" box... that's for filling the box with your return address, as stored within Libre Office.

 Now begins a somewhat tedious exercise.

-For "Database Field" select "RestOfName", and click the right pointing arrow to the left of that listbox.
+For "Database Field" select "RestOfName" (Or some other field, if you too are not working with FDB004), and click the right pointing arrow to the left of that listbox.

 You should see <FDB004.NameAddr.0.RestOfName> in the Label Text box, and the insertion point should be just after that.